A Quick Reference & Guide to the Witch's Sabbats

 Colors: yellow, gold, orange, red, blue.

-Magical Workings: healing, love, wedding, energy, and protection magic
+Magical Workings: healing, love, weddings, energy, and protection magic

 Date(s): August 1st

-Decorations: sheaves of wheat on altar, barley or oats.
+Decorations: sheaves of wheat on altar, barley, oats, fruits, berries, the sun, the god.

 Colors: brown, gold, autumnal reds, dark oranges, dark purple.